Join our Management Committee

 3. Being a core part of FBi Radio’s governance by:

-1. attending monthly Management Committee meetings and any additional meetings as may be required, including working group meetings; and
+1. attending monthly Management Committee meetings and any additional meetings as may be required; and

 2. being responsive to staff, volunteers and other Management Committee members when called upon for support.